-The whooping and cheering began inside Mansfield Room even before Senate Majority Leader Harry Reid arrived, and continued as he and his fellow filibuster-slayers strode in triumphantly into room.
+The whooping and cheering began inside the Mansfield Room even before Senate Majority Leader Harry Reid arrived, and continued as he and his fellow filibuster-slayers strode in triumphantly.
 It was one of two separate raucous standing ovations Reid would receive.
-"Our heroes have arrived!" announced Paul Begala, the Democratic strategist, who served as emcee for the event—part press conference, part victory rally.
+"Our heroes have arrived!" announced Paul Begala, the Democratic strategist, who served as emcee for the event — part press conference, part victory rally.

 "If you listen carefully, you can hear the sound of gridlock breaking and progress coming, because of what these men did today on the floor of the United States Senate," Begala continued.
 "It's a good day for democracy!"

 The ebullient mood was markedly different from the somber press conference Reid and other Democratic leaders delivered upstairs just moments earlier, when Sen. Chuck Schumer, D-N.Y., echoed McConnell in calling Thursday "a sad day," explaining that Democrats were reluctantly forced to invoke the "nuclear option" because of the tea party's intransigence.

 But for liberal activists, who have spent the past four years watching their and President Obama's agenda get stymied at every turn by Republican filibusters, the detonation was long overdue.
 "Congratulations to all the people out there who have been gathering signatures and who have been on this for so long — for so so long," said Sen. Tom Harkin, who will retire next year after spending more than 20 years fighting the filibuster.